Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 greatly improve the efficiency of their software development by adding efficiencies to their testing.

 Test automation is often the answer.
-Test automation means using software to run tests against other software.
-In other words, one uses a software program to automatically run tests against the application to be tested.
+Test automation means using a tool to run repeatable tests against the target application whenever necessary.

 There are many advantages to test automation.
 Most are related to the repeatability of the tests and the speed at which the tests can be executed.